 Such Governing Body members and/or volunteers may be covered for workers’ compensation benefits only if a Resolution to that effect is adopted by the Governing Body pursuant to Labor Code § 3363.5 and a copy of the Resolution is filed with SDRMA.

-- Please click here to request a Workers’ Compensation quote.
+- Completed SDRMA Application Packet.
+Please click here to request a Workers’ Compensation Application Packet.